warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 3. Transactions are attached to invoices and receipts, automatically tracking and organizing orders for the merchant.
 Meanwhile, the customer has additional peace of mind, as they are able to see in-app exactly the same invoice and receipt that the merchant sees.

-4. Invoicing, payments, and receipts are integrated and extremely simple.
+4. Everything is integrated to make the payment process as simple and automated as possible.
 Merchants create one-click invoice links, from which customers pay using the familiar app interface.
 Receipts are automatically saved and displayed in-app to both parties.

 Update (3/15/2022):

 5. Invoices can require the customer to attach shipping and email addresses.
-These address can be saved per public key, making checkout seamless.
-They are encrypted: Transact servers have no access.
+These addresss are saved per public key, making checkout seamless.
+They are encrypted: Transact servers never have access.

 #### Security and privacy